TD-Dan/Sunwai/Sunwai.md

 	[Subject] ta [action] [Target]

 The action between subject and target indicates directed action.
-The particle [#ta](#ta) can be used as action marker to resolve ambiquity in a sentence, if necessary.
+The particle [TA](lisuma%20(base%20set)/TA.md) can be used as action marker to resolve ambiquity in a sentence, if necessary.

 - **Action:**
     - *A **ta** heim.* = "I aim."